enormandeau/snplift/README.md

 position information and that there are other columns with informations to transfer.

-**WARNING** Ultimately, the only way to guaranty that all the positions on the new genome are correct is to re-align the reads and call the genotypes again.
+**WARNING**: In regions that differ between the two assemblies, a small proportion of SNPs will end up with an approximate position.
+Ultimately, the only way to guaranty that all the positions on the new genome are correct is to re-align the reads and call the genotypes again.

 See licence information at the end of this file.